conan-io/docs/examples/dev_flow/sanitizers/compiler_sanitizers.rst

 ``-fsanitize=thread``, ``-fsanitize=memory``, ``-fsanitize=leak``, ``-fsanitize=undefined``, ``-fsanitize=hwaddress``,
 ``-fsanitize=kernel-address``, as well as combinations like ``-fsanitize=address,undefined`` and ``-fsanitize=thread,undefined``.

+As the ``sanitizer`` setting is a list, it can be choose by one single value at time.
+As an workaround to support mutiple sanitizers at same time, you can define combinations like ``AddressUndefinedBehavior`` and ``ThreadUndefinedBehavior``, as listed above.
+There is no limitation on the number of combinations you can define, but keep in mind that these are only tags to help you manage your builds.
+You still need to pass the appropriate flags to the compiler and linker accordingly.

 Adding sanitizers as part of the profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^